 - The Incredibles had this on its collector's edition DVD, which included animated storyboards of deleted scenes.
 One featured an alternate situation where Syndrome tracked down the Parr family when Violet was still a baby.
 When Helen attempts to dial 911, hearing Bob fighting him out in the kitchen: "Don't bother, honey, I cut the wires.
 Just leave the scene, OK?"

-- In the original version of Assault on Precinct 13 (1976), the gang members cut the phone lines to isolate the station house.
+- In the original version of Assault on Precinct 13 (1976) and its 2005 remake, the gang members (in the remake it's corrupt officers) cut off phone communications to isolate the station house.

 - Shown on-screen in Bedknobs and Broomsticks.
 The Nazis cut the phone lines when they invade.

-- In Day of the Wolves, the Wolves cut the phone and power lines at the same time they blow the bridge, completely isolating the town of Wellerton.
+- In The Day Of The Wolves, the robber gang called The Wolves cut the phone and power lines at the same time they blow the bridge, completely isolating the town of Wellerton.

 - In Panic Room, the thieves cut the main phone lines of the house to prevent Meg and her daughter from calling out, while the phone in the titular room is on a different line but never got connected in the first place, as Meg moved into the house that very day.
 However, the burglar in charge of doing the cutting simply cut the cord of the kitchen phone, not the entire line.
 Meg manages to jury rig the panic room's phone into the main line and get a call for help out before the thieves disconnect the lines for real.

 - In The Devils Rain (1975), a town's outside phone lines are cut